 Herbal tinctures are one of my most favourite things to make.
-For one, they’re super easy, and for two, they’re super healing.
+For one, they’re super easy, and for two, they’re super health-supportive.

 Tinctures are made by taking a plant, often an herb, and infusing it in a little 40% or higher booze, which serves to extract the active medicinal components.
 These are referred to as the “constituents.”

 I like to call these booze infusions.

 - Ginger-infused vodka: Great for easing off nausea and promoting digestive health